giovannirosario/Rastafarizer2D/README.md

 }
 ```

-An example file is provided in the project folder as the name "scene.json"
+An example file is provided at "scene_files/scene.json"

 --------------------------------